UnixJunkie/SEED/docs/source/params.rst

 Parameter File Generator
 ========================

-Here the you can directly edit your own parameter file.
+Here you can directly edit your own parameter file and download it.

   .. <script>
   ..   //var filename = "./_static/seed.inp";